Carlosrincong/GCP-Cloud-Engineer/BigTable/README.md

 - NoSQL
 - Data is a time-series or has natural semantic ordering.
 - Big data running asynchronous batch or synchronous real-time processing on the data running machine learning algorithms on the data.
+- Bigtable is best for analytical data with heavy read and write events, like AdTech, financial, or IoT data.